E-Sh4rk/dodge-man/README.md

 ## Dodge man

-To compile and generate the doc: `make all`
+To compile everything and generate the doc: `make all`

+To compile the tests: `make tests`

-To compile: `make dodge`
+To compile the project: `make dodge`

 To generate the doc: `make doc`

+To test: `make test`

 To run: `make run`